makrai/notes/vylomova16-take-took-gaggle-vect-diff-acl.md

-* We ran a series of experiments on _normalised_ and unnormalised w2v models, and found that normalisation tends to boost results over most of our relations (with the exception of L EX S EM Event and N OUN Coll ).
+* We ran a series of experiments on _normalised_ and unnormalised w2v models, and found that normalisation tends to boost results over most of our relations (with the exception of L EX S EM Event and Noun Coll ).
 We leave a more detailed investigation of normalisation to future work

 ## Lexical Relations